 If you don’t have paint on your iron handrail, then you might not need to do this step.
 If you look closely below, you will see dark spots in the photograph on the bars where we grinded the scrolls off.
 Those areas were sharp so they needed a really good sanding.

-So, if your wrought iron handrail has been painted, grab the orbital sander and sand.
+If you are like us and your wrought iron handrail has been painted, grab the orbital sander and sand.

 We used an attachment for our drill to clean the stair railing bars.
 You could use a microfiber cloth if you wanted.

-5. Prep for Painting Stair Railing
+Step 5: Prep for Painting Stair Railing

 We had a lot of railings so we had to clear out most of the garage and lay paper down.
 We also rigged up a ladder and extra wood support (it looks totally wonky in the next picture, but it wasn’t) to get the railing set up so that we were able to paint both sides.